DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Resources

-We thought it would be useful to list our favorites sources of information on the same topics at the end of each chapter, but keep in mind that there's more here than a reasonable person could want.
-It's there if you need it, but we think you're generally better off going into depth with one or two and ignoring the rest.
+We thought it would be useful to list our favorites sources of information on the same topics at the end of each chapter, but keep in mind that **there's more here than a reasonable person could want**.

 With that out of the way, here are some good introductions to basic Python and related topics: